publicdocs/uscode/assets/md/titles/usc07/us/usc/t7/ch50/schVI/m__us_usc_t7_s2009aa–1.md

     (e) __Administration__

-    In carrying out subsection (d) of this section, the Authority may—
+    In carrying out subsection (d), the Authority may—

         (1) hold such hearings, sit and act at such times and places, take such testimony, receive such evidence, and print or otherwise reproduce and distribute a description of the proceedings and reports on actions by the Authority as the Authority considers appropriate;